swaminathanj/fsd/01_HTML.md

 ## Symbols

-Symbols are used in the &lt;body&gt; tag.
+Symbols are used in the &lt;body&gt; section.
 A list of commonly used symbols are provide below.
 This is only a small subet of the overall set of symbols.

 - **&amp;nbsp;** - non breaking space (&nbsp;)
 - **&amp;#x20B9;** - Indian Rupee symbol &#x20B9;